Leadership Vs Management: Understanding The Key Differences

 The differences between leadership and management can be understood through various theories, including:

-• Trait Theory: This theory suggests that leaders possess certain inherent traits, such as charisma, confidence, and emotional intelligence, while managers focus more on technical skills and task-oriented abilities.
+• Trait Theory: This theory suggests that leaders possess certain inherent traits, such as charisma, confidence, and emotional intelligence, while managers focus more on technical and task-oriented abilities.

 • Transformational Leadership Theory: According to this theory, leaders inspire and motivate followers to achieve extraordinary outcomes by appealing to their higher ideals and values, whereas managers focus on transactional exchanges and meeting performance expectations.